Pulisic, Reyna, McKennie & more: USMNT stars rolling through Champions League in unprecedented numbers | Goal.com

 On Tuesday, it will be near impossible to find a game without one.

-Of the eight games that will kickstart the competition's group stage, as many as six of them could very well feature an American in a starting line-up.
+Of the eight games that will kickstart the competition's group stage, five could feature an American while a sixth, Weston McKennie, could be starting if not for the coronavirus.
 They range in age from 17 to 25, representing both American soccer's present and, hopefully, its future.

 Barcelona.
 Juventus.
 Chelsea, Borussia Dortmund.
 These are some of the world's biggest clubs, true blue bloods, and each features an American as a key contributor.